 Initially, all that we require is the two-page application form.
-Feel free to include additional pages listing your published work or explaining your emergency if you need more space.
+Feel free to use additional pages to list your published work and explain your emergency.
 A CV or resume is always helpful.

-After beginning our review, we may request copies of tax forms, overdue bills, eviction notices, documentation of medical emergencies, or other documents that might help illustrate your emergency.
+After beginning our review, we typically send an email with a list of follow-up questions.
+We may request copies of tax forms, overdue bills, eviction notices, documentation of medical emergencies, or other items that can help explain your emergency.

 Please do not send writing samples or books.

 We will confirm receipt by email as soon as we receive your application.
 If you do not use or have access to email, please let us know.
 If you do not receive confirmation of receipt, contact the office.